jwplayer/applicaster-docs/images.md

 - a thumbnail with the title as part of the image for a specific platform.

 It is possible to assign additional images to a media:
-1. Add a custom property on the media according to the format `img[LabelName]` for example, `imgHeroRoku`.
-See also the [field catalog](https://jwplayer.github.io/applicaster-docs/reference/field-catalog.html)
+1. Add a custom parameter on the media according to the format `img[LabelName]` for example, `imgHeroRoku`.
-1. Assign the custom property with the image url
+1. Assign the custom parameter with the image url.
+E.g. `https://mysite.com/images/hero.jpg'
 1. Open Aplicaster studio and assign the image key of the cell used, e.g. `extensions.imgHeroRoku`

 ## Hosting additional images at JW Player